roby2358/yuwakisarl/collect/SPEC.md

 After a resource is collected or dropped, it is placed again randomly on the field to maintain ten active resources.
 The target is placed randomly on the field, but just once.

-A player can move with up, down, left, right to move.
+A player can move to any of the eight neighboring cells (including diagonals).
 A player can hold at most one resource or be empty handed.
 When holding a resource, a player can move it to the target.
 When a player is in a cell adjacent to the target, it releases the resource and gains a reward.